nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/2. Writing, Running, and Fixing Code in C/README.md

 __Header Files__

-These _#include_ directives name the file to be included in angle brackets (<>) because that file is one of the standard C header files.
-If you wrote your own header file, you would include it by placing its name in quotation marks (e.g., _#include "myHeader.h"_).
+These `#include` directives name the file to be included in angle brackets (`<>`) because that file is one of the standard C header files.
+If you wrote your own header file, you would include it by placing its name in quotation marks (e.g., `#include "myHeader.h"`).
 (This is not a formal rule, but a very common convention.)
-Preprocessor directives begin with a pound sign (#) and have their own syntax.
+Preprocessor directives begin with a pound sign (`#`) and have their own syntax.

 In this particular program, there are two include directives.
-The first of these directs the preprocessor to include the file stdio.h and the second directs it to include stdlib.h.
-These header files—and header files in general—primarily contain three things: _function prototypes_, macro definitions, and type declarations.
+The first of these directs the preprocessor to include the file `stdio.h` and the second directs it to include `stdlib.h`.
+These header files—and header files in general—primarily contain three things: _function prototypes_, _macro definitions_, and _type declarations_.

 A function prototype looks much like a function definition, except that it has a semicolon in place of the body.
 The prototype tells the compiler that the function exists somewhere in the program, as well as the return and argument types of the function.
 Providing the prototype allows the compiler to check that the correct number and type of arguments are passed to the function, and that the return value is used correctly without having the entire function definition available.
-In the case of printf, stdio.h provides the prototype.
-The actual implementation of printf is inside the C standard library.
+In the case of `printf`, `stdio.h` provides the prototype.
+The actual implementation of `printf` is inside the C standard library.

 __Macros__